stealjs/steal/docs/scheme-locate.md

 sub-imports of those you include directly in your modules & pages.
 However this isn't available for CSS imports, as CSS imports are handled by the browser without the Steal CSS plugin having a chance to rewrite any 'locate://' paths.

-@signature `locate://resourcePath`

-@param {String} resourcePath Path to a resource to resolve via Steal.
-May be relative to the file, the baseURL, a npm or bower module, or any stealable module.

-@return {String} A path to the located resource, relative to the importing file.

 As an example in a LESS context, we could import bootstrap into our a stylesheet from the bootstrap npm module:

 /my-app/a/nested/stylesheet.less